mohammadmolavi/ECG-Heartbeat-Categorization/README.md

    - Refer to the `Model_Summary.pdf` for a detailed overview of the model's architecture and performance.

 4. **Read the Paper**:
-   - The `paper.pdf` provides additional insights into the dataset, model design, and experimental results.
+   - The `paper.pdf` provides additional insights into the dataset, another model design for solve this problem, and experimental results.

 ## Notice